How to stream the 2020 Oscars online

 The earlier red carpet proceedings will be streamed live on Twitter.
 You can watch by following the Academy Awards official Twitter account.
 Sister site Entertainment Tonight Online and as usual the E network, available on many live TV streaming services, will have Oscars pre-coverage all day Sunday, with E's red carpet coverage beginning at 2 p.m.
 PT.
 Elsewhere, ABC has its own pre-red carpet coverage starting at 2:30 p.m.
 PT, and its Oscars Opening Ceremony: Live From the Red Carpet starts at 3:30 p.m.
 PT.

-Discuss: Oscars 2020: How to watch or stream the award show online
+Discuss: Oscars 2020: Start time, how to stream and watch the award show online

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.